alirezahabib/sut-telegram-network/README.md

 ## Acknowledgments

+- Thanks to Prof. Saman Moghimi-Araghi for guiding us in this project.
 - Thanks to the creators of Telegram and Telethon for providing robust APIs and libraries for data collection.
-- Special thanks to the contributors and maintainers of open-source libraries used in this project.
 - Hat tip to the course participants of the course Network Analysis Fall Semester 2023 whose interactions formed the basis of this analysis.